Menu Close

 28. Dancing around the Singing Field in Tallinn

-Tallinn song festival with the stage built in 1959 to accommodate the 30,000-strong choir, which performs every 5 years and most recently in 2019.
+Tallinn Song Festival with the stage built in 1959 to accommodate the 30,000-strong choir, which performs every 5 years and most recently in 2019.

 This is the largest amateur choir event in the world and the next one is in 2024.
 If you want to experience a 5 km long procession and 10,000 people in costume, 80,000 in public, and then dance all night, then this is for you!

-more to do outside Tallinn?
+29. More to do outside Tallinn?

 A day trip while you're in the city, there are three things that stand out within an hour by car.
 Hiring a car for a day is easy and convenient and the roads are really good.